 During the holiday season, many tourists come and try to cross the bridge.

-FYI, there is a small local restaurant next to the bridge which is open to public during busy period.
+FYI, there is a small local restaurant next to the bridge which is open to public during the busy period.

 Access to Tanize Suspension Bridge: